mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 [Stats samples: 8, total: 25397 ms, mean: 3174.625 ms, stddev: 360.4636187025859 ms]
 ```

-<small>[Also SpiderMonkey seems to be doing the whole thing faster.]</small>
+<small markdown="1">[SpiderMonkey shell is now very easy to install thanks to
+Mathias Bynens'es [jsvu](https://github.com/GoogleChromeLabs/jsvu) tool.]</small>

-Lets get back to the sorting code.
+Let us get back to the sorting code.
 If we profile the benchmark again we will
-notice that while `ArgumentsAdaptorTrampoline` is gone for good from the profile
+notice that `ArgumentsAdaptorTrampoline` is gone for good from the profile, but
 `CallFunction_ReceiverIsNullOrUndefined` is still there.
 This is not surprising
 given that we are still calling the `comparator`.

 # Optimizing Sorting - Monomorphisation

 What usually performs better than calling the function?
+Not calling it!

-The obvious option is
-to try to get the comparator inlined into the `doQuickSort`.
-However the fact
+The obvious option here is to try and get the comparator inlined into the
-that `doQuickSort` is called with different `comparator` functions stands on
+`doQuickSort`.
+However the fact that `doQuickSort` is called with different
-the way of inlining.
+`comparator` functions stands in the way of inlining.

 To work around this we can try to monomorphise `doQuickSort` by cloning it.
 Here
 is how we do it.